Who are the best people to talk to in this school about my child’s difficulties with learning/Special Educational Needs or Disability?

 - Ensure they follow the school’s SEND policy.

 The Headteacher is responsible for:

 - The day to day management of all aspects of the school, including the support for children with SEND

 - Ensuring that the needs of SEND are met

 - Keeping the Governing Body up to date about any issues in the school relating to SEND

 - Working with the School Administrator and Governors to plan and spend money for children with SEND effectively, monitoring the impact of such spending.

-The SEND Governor is Jo Shaw.
+The SEND Governor is Gemma Bull.
 She will be kept informed of SEND in the school by the SENDCo, Headteacher and the SENDCo’s annual report.
 She will make sure that the necessary support is made for any child who attends school who has SEND.